-The two studios are on the verge of releasing the third Spider-Man film, which is due out December 17, 2021, and is subtitled No Way Home.
-In February 2021, star Tom Holland called Spider-Man: No Way Home “the most ambitious stand-alone superhero ever made,” and given everything we’ve heard about it, it’s not surprising.
+The two studios are on the verge of releasing the third Spider-Man film, which is due out on December 17, 2021, and is subtitled No Way Home.
+In February, star Tom Holland called Spider-Man: No Way Home “the most ambitious stand-alone superhero ever made,” and given everything we’ve heard about it, it’s not surprising.
 Here’s everything we know about the upcoming film, including rumors about one of the most significant crossover events in the history of the MCU.

 Warning: This post contains spoilers about the Marvel Cinematic Universe.

 A ton of TV spots include fresh footage of The Sandman, Electro, and Lizard in action, tease a grim fate for Mary Jane, and see Peter Parker apologize to the people of New York City.

 Exactly one month before release, the official Spider-Man: No Way Home trailer hit the internet.
 As has been rumored for months, Doc Ock, the Green Goblin, and Electro all make appearances.
 But there are also glimpses of The Sandman and Lizard, suggesting this multiverse problem has really gotten out of hand.